 i came across this flower in a garden in Alexandria, VA.
 I was wondering what kind of flower it is.

 Prince William County Virginia over 4 years ago

 I remember my dad, a botanist (Coe College 1928) say that the poison ivy vines growing up a tree could eventually kill the tree.
 I have seen poison ivy vines that once were supported by a small tree now standing alone since the tree died and rotted away.
 I see numerous trees on the Herndon Centennial Golf Course with thick poison ivy vines and the supporting trees are dead or dying.
 Those trees are not old and similar trees nearby without the vines appear healthy.
 So, do you folks know of definitive research concerning the effects of poison ivy growing on a tree?
 Thanks, Lyle

-Prince William County Virginia over 5 years ago
+Prince William County Virginia almost 6 years ago